 The figure below shows a time series of the GLSI-100 immunotherapy injections, adverse events ("AE"), immune response, and 100% disease-free survival (0% recurrence rate) in HER2 positive breast cancer patients over median 5 years.
-This time series highlights the effect of the 10 GLSI-100 immunotherapy injections over the first 2.5 years (as depicted by the 10 arrows on the x-axis).
-We observed a potent immune response which typically peaked at 6 months.
-The immune response also included injection site and systemic reactions that typically peaked at approximately 6 months.
+This time series highlights that the 10 GLSI-100 immunotherapy injections over the first 2.5 years (as depicted by the 10 arrows on the x-axis) demonstrated a potent immune response that typically peaked at 6 months.
+The immune response also included injection site and systemic reactions that peaked at approximately 6 months.
 We believe that these AEs are a positive sign that the immune system responded to GLSI-100 immunotherapy and contributed to the decline in metastatic breast cancer recurrence.
 The observed AEs associated with GLSI-100 injections were temporary and declined after GLSI-100 injections ended.

-Safety & Immune Response Data of GP2 Phase II Trial
+Safety& Immune Response Data of GP2 Phase II Trial